Daily Wisconsin COVID-19 Update: 896 New Cases, No Deaths

 No new deaths were recorded, but five were added to the state system, putting the total Wisconsin death toll at 15,767 overall.
 A lag in death reporting statewide has affected these numbers.

-In Milwaukee County, there were 210 new confirmed cases reported and have been 331,673 total cases in the county since the pandemic began.
-The 7-day average in the county is 228 cases per day.
-One death was attributed to Milwaukee County, putting the county death toll at 2,427 since the beginning of the pandemic.
+In Milwaukee County, there were 66 new confirmed cases reported and have been 332,002 total cases in the county since the pandemic began.
+The 7-day average in the county is 197 cases per day.
+No deaths were attributed to Milwaukee County, putting the county death toll at 2,428 since the beginning of the pandemic.

 If you are looking for COVID-19 testing or vaccination, consult the Wisconsin Department of Health Services website.